mantidproject/mantid/docs/source/algorithms/CorelliPowderCalibrationDatabase-v1.rst

  | sample-position | 0.0001 | -0.0002 | 0.003 | 0 | 0 | 0 | 0 |
  | bank1 | 0.9678 | 0.0056 | 0.0003 | 0.4563 | -0.9999 | 0.3424 | 5.67 |

-And the day stamp for this calibration is 20201025, the following line will be *appended* to file *corelli_moderator.csv* :
+And the day stamp for this calibration is *YYYYMMDD*, the following line will be *appended* to file *corelli_moderator.csv* :

 ```
 20201025, 0, 0, -15.560, 0, 0, 0, 0